What is 3D printing?

 All 3D printing technology uses the same basic principle, that is to take a digital model and convert it into a physical 3D form by building material layer upon layer.
 Specialist computer software takes the digital model and ‘slices’ it horizontally into layers which are then built up by the 3D printer in an appropriate material.
 This process is also known as additive manufacturing.

 There are different types of 3D printing/ additive manufacturing technologies that build the layers in different ways and in different materials.
-Here is an overview of our printers:
+Here is an overview of the 3D printers that we use within our service:

 Fused Deposition Modelling (FDM)